 THE LRCM SOLUTION

-The “Living” RCM (LRCM) methodology addresses Three Challenges to Achieving Reliability from Data:
+The “Living” Reliability Centered Maintenance (LRCM) methodology addresses Three Challenges to Achieving Reliability from Data:

-- Management of the relationship between the work order system (CMMS, EAM, ERP) and the RCM knowledge base,
+- Management of the relationship between the work order system and the maintenance knowledge base,

 - Sample generation, and